Special equipment: Six 6-ounce ramekins

 Whisk together the lemon zest, sugar and egg yolks in a large bowl.
 Stir in the milk and flour, alternating 3 times, and then stir in the remaining 1/4 cup lemon juice (the batter will have a very liquid consistency).
 Whisk the egg whites to soft peaks in a separate bowl, and then gently fold the egg whites into the batter using a rubber spatula.

 Pour the batter into the ramekins, filling them up to about 1/4 inch from the top.
 Pour hot water into the roasting pan until about halfway up the sides of the ramekins and bake until the cakes have puffed and turned light brown on top, about 45 minutes.
 Allow the ramekins to sit in the water for about 10 minutes before carefully removing them.

 Place a dessert plate on top of a ramekin and invert.
 If the cake does not naturally release, run a paring knife along the sides of the ramekin and try again.
 You should see a glossy lemon curd layer on top of the cake, with the treacle sauce running down the sides.
+Repeat with the remaining ramekins.
 Serve warm with a dollop of whipped cream and some fresh berries on the side.

 NotesThe cakes can be refrigerated in their ramekins and reheated in the same roasting pan setup in the oven.